Autumn on the estate

 Autumn is a great time to visit when the changing colours of the estate make it particularly beautiful.
 With leaves to crunch, conkers to find and wildlife to spot, there's lots to do in Autumn.
 The first sign of the seasons turning is the ivy in the courtyard, starting the season with a blaze of pinks and reds.

 Lime Tree Walk

 From the farmyard, head out to Temple Water where the Japanese maples will be in full colour.
 From there, head off the beaten track to the Lime Tree Walk which has turned from green to gold and is a magical place to stroll along.
-It's the perfect spot to try and tick off No. 33 and catch a falling leaf.
-There might be quite a few to jump around in too!
+It's the perfect spot to try and tick off one of your 50 Things and catch a falling leaf.
+There might be quite a few to jump around in too.

 You'll find hedgerows across Castle Ward, including down by the shore and along the Secret Shore Trail.
 Our visitors and wildlife are a hungry bunch though, so earlybirds certainly get the blackberry.

 Castle Ward is coming down with conkers in Autumn!
 Find one champion battle piece, only to discover an even better specimen just down the path.

 The season of growth might be over but one sect of the natural world is just coming into its own - mushrooms.
 There are an astounding variety of mushrooms on display at Castle Ward.
 A good spot for budding mycologists is along the Secret Shore Trail which is littered with lots of fallen trees turned climbing frames, perfect for mushrooms to develop.
 We don't recommend picking any to take home and eat unless you are a trained expert as edible and poisonous mushrooms can look very similar.

 Finish (or begin!) a visit to Castle Ward by getting a warming bowl of soup, homemade sausage roll or baked potato in the Stableyard Tea-room.